All posts

 What this means for your structure

 The most common structural gap is not deliberate non-compliance.
 It is incomplete awareness of what applies.
-A founder who has mapped their US tax filing obligations but not their FBAR obligations, their entity maintenance but not their state nexus exposure, their domestic compliance but not their foreign country reporting — that founder has a partial map of a full landscape.
+A founder who has mapped their US tax filing obligations but not their FBAR obligations, their entity maintenance but not their state nexus exposure, their domestic compliance but not their foreign country reporting — that founder has a partial map of the full picture.

 Visual: Cross-Border Compliance Calendar Overview